Automattic/electron-windows-store/README.md

 To turn an Electron app into an AppX package, run:

-    electron-windows-store --input-directory C:\myelectronapp  --output-directory C:\output\myelectronapp --package-version 1.0.0.0 --package-name myelectronapp
+    electron2appx --input-directory C:\myelectronapp  --output-directory C:\output\myelectronapp --package-version 1.0.0.0 --package-name myelectronapp

 This tool supports two methods to create AppX packages: Either using manual file copy operations, or using Windows Containers.
 The first option requires only the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk), while the second option also requires the [Desktop App Converter](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter).

 # Usage

-Before running the Electron-Windows-Store CLI, let's make sure we have all the prerequisites in place.
+Before running the electron2appx CLI, let's make sure we have all the prerequisites in place.
 You will need:

 - Windows 10 with at least the Anniversary Update (if your Windows has been updated before 2018, you're good).
 - Windows 10 SDK from [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)